shashankkatte/ts-playground/README.md

 > TypeScript = JavaScript + A Type system

 We are adding some additional syntax to our JS code... or the type system.
-Think of it as flexibility of JavaScript with strict typse system as C# or Java.
+Think of it as flexibility of JavaScript with strict type system as in C# or Java.

 TypeScript has no effect on how the code gets executed by browser or Node.